dart-bridge/cupid/README.md

 > `tearDown` will not be executed if the program is interrupted with <kbd>^</kbd><kbd>C</kbd>

-## Importing a `print`ing library

-If your shell app lies in its own library, and simply calls methods from an imported library, that imported library should import `package:cupid/print.dart`.
-Otherwise all messages that gets printed in the library potentially messes up the shell prompt. *cupid/print* replaces the print function with a smarter one, that correctly renders the message in the console.

 ## Todo

 * Command args and flags!